Volkarl/P4-CrawlProgrammingLanguage/src/libcompiler/general_architechture.md

 # Stages

-If the name is in italics its a  _synchronization point_
+If the name is in bold its a  **synchronization point**
-If the name is in bold its a **transformation**
+If the name is in italics its a _transformation_

 ### **Start**
 This is the start of compilation.
 Other than a few options, only thing present is the filenames that make up the program and referenced .dll files (Assemblies).